CreadDiscans/ServiceDesigner/TUTORIAL.md

 #### Add
 > As you can see, there are _zero button_ and _plus button_.
-> 1. So click the _plus button_, then there will be added new numbered button.
+> 1. At first, click the _plus button_, then there will be added new numbered button.
 > 1. After that, click the _number button_ except **zero**.
 Zero exists for default, not for _if condition_.
 > 1. Then you can input condition at the below textinput which has 'Condition' placeholder.
 > 1. Input any _if condition_ which you want to use it.
->> If you use state value, you have to put 'this.state.' infront of state's name.
+>> * If you use state value, you have to put 'this.state.' infront of state's name.
->> You can use not only _Boolean type_, but also _Other types_ as _if condition_ which it's type of result is _Boolean_.
+>> * You can use not only _Boolean type_, but also _Other types_ as _if condition_ which it's type of result is _Boolean_.

 #### Delete
 > If you want to delete some _if condition_, just click _trash icon button_.